ujjwal717/retail-store-analysis/README.md

 11) from bokeh.models import HoverTool
 12) import plotly.express as px

 Now Let's discuss what I found from the analysis of the retail sales dataset and what insight I have drawn from it.
-I will be discussing it according to the each visual and what it tries to convey us.
+I will be discussing it according to the each visualization and what it tries to convey us.

 **Note :- The images are captured using the snipping tool and this is why we cannot see the precised data/value in the images below but the project has support for hover tool which simply means that you can see the exact data/value of all the parts of all the visualization by hovering your cursor over the figure.**